 Without a group to back you up, you’ll be limited in your work capacity, and there is no shortage of chores that will need to be tended to day in and day out.
 Certain tasks will become impossible, either from a lack of manpower or brain power.

-You might be able to cheat certain brute force tasks through clever implementation of tools and machines, but nothing beats a team of ready workers when you really need them.
+You might be able to avoid certain brute force tasks through clever implementation of tools and machines, but nothing beats a team of ready workers when you really need them.

 With these advantages and disadvantages in mind, it is important to realize that adjustments have to be made when prepping for one person.
 Let’s take a look.